magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/duplicate-entries-in-the-catalogrule-table-after-editing-the-end-date-of-a-schedule-update.md

 ---
 title: Duplicate entries in the catalog rule table after editing the end date of a schedule update
-labels: 2.2.3,Magento Commerce,duplicate entry,known issues,patch,troubleshooting,Pro,Starter,Adobe Commerce,cloud infrastructure,on-premises
+labels: 2.2.3,Magento Commerce,catalog price,duplicate entry,known issues,indexer,reindex,patch,troubleshooting,Pro,Starter,Adobe Commerce,cloud infrastructure,on-premises
 ---

 This article provides a patch for the known Adobe Commerce 2.2.3 issue where editing the end date or time of a catalog price rule schedule update results in adding duplicate entries to the `catalogrule` table and errors in the `catalogrule_rule` (Catalog rule product) indexer reindex.